 It took me 2 minutes to set that up and is realistically unblockable – any splogger using Google Reader cannot be prevented from taking your content and feeding their “Made for Adsense” sites.

 Actually, they are already wide open, because the various feed readers other than Bloglines are not supporting their controls.

 The announcement today of limited search ability doesn’t matter, someone could easily program an app that would allow people to share everything and have everything searchable, without seeking permission from that sharing.

 Ownership and Control of RSS Content

 10 months ago everyone seemed perfectly happy to slam me and tell me that I was wrong.
 The tech blogging fraternity thought at that time that once something is in RSS format, you should no longer have control of it, and have no legal right to complain about other people using it.

 The more creatively and more personal RSS feeds become, the more control the owners of that content need for how that content is used, either on purpose or by mistake.

 It shouldn’t be possible to hit a hotkey and share Facebook content with 50,000 subscribers, but it is currently possible.

-This also isn’t the only problem with Feedburner as as I pointed out when Feedburner were purchased by Google.
+This also isn’t the only problem with Feedburner as I pointed out when Feedburner was purchased by Google.